pentandra/spec/README.md

 ### Scholarly Commons

-The Scholarly Commons is not a website, nor a platform or organization, but the convergence around a set of principles, standards,and best practices that govern how research artifacts (narrative, code, data, workflows) should be handled for maximum human and machine-based access.
+The Scholarly Commons is not a website, nor a platform or organization, but the convergence around a set of principles, standards, and best practices that govern how research artifacts (narrative, code, data, workflows, etc.) should be handled for maximum human and machine-based access.
 The Scholarly Commons is not an incremental improvement of the current system of scholarship and science, but a ground-up redesign of the entire system, from every perspective.